 Certain varieties, especially striped bamboo like Alphonse Karr look great when you remove the lower branches.
 When you cut back all the growth around the bottom 3 feet or so of the plant, it really shows off the distinct color of the canes.

 Buddha Belly is another species where you want to show off the shapes of the culms.
-Also, pruning Buddha Belly from the top will encourage the poles to grow more zigzagged, when produces a very interesting effect.
+Also, pruning Buddha Belly from the top will encourage the poles to grow more zigzagged, which produces a very interesting effect.

 More important, however, is the pruning of the roots.
 Especially with running bamboos, but also with clumpers, you want to dig in at least once a year, maybe more, and see where the roots are.
-In some case, the running rhizomes can be spreading much faster than the above ground bamboo would lead you to believe.
+In some case, the running rhizomes can be spreading much faster than the above-ground bamboo would lead you to believe.
 You can cut these back with a sharp spade, or use a good pair of clippers for more precision.

 Harvesting bamboo